 Child - according to the Youth Criminal Justice Act a child is defined as a person who is, or in the absence of evidence to the contrary, appears to be less than twelve years old.
-Under the Child and Youth Family Services Act (CYFSA), a "child in need of protection" is defined as any person under the age of 16 or between 16 and 18 if subject to a child protection order.
+Under the Child and Youth Family Services Act (CYFSA), a "child in need of protection" is defined as any person under the age of 18.
 Consideration should be given in each situation as to which definition applies.